yuhanfang/riot/README.md

+This project current includes the following:
+  - Threadsafe, rate-limited API client.
+See `examples/example_apiclient`
+  - Centralized rate-limiting service (next on the project todo)
+  - More to come

+# Project Goals

 There are plenty of Riot API clients out there.
 I've even taken several stabs at one myself already.
 So why make another one?
 Here is the experience I want to build towards: